This is the multi-page printable view of this section. Click here to print.

 Datasource

 A Datasource is a required top-level organizational construct that defines the source of the data to be stored or retrieved by Horreum.
-Currently, Horreum supports 2 types of Datasource: Postgres and Elasticsearch
+Currently, Horreum supports 3 types of Datasource: Postgres, Elasticsearch, and Collector

 Baseline